MrGrappleMan/Fynelium/README.md

 In the GNOME Display Manager, change your desktop environment to COSMIC.

-Bazzite is used as a base not because it is a gaming distribution, but has access to a wide range of supported hardware, software and has community support greater than that of regular atomic Fedora alone
+Bazzite is used as it has access to a wide range of
+### supported hardware
+### user friendly software
+### community support greater than that of regular atomic Fedora alone

 #
 # Extra Tips: